Rice Water Rinse pt. 1 & 2

 The key component of rice water, Inositol, is found in almost all plant and animal foods.
 Inositol is a carbohydrate that repairs damaged hair.
 It is able to stay in the hair shaft even after rinsing and shampooing your hair (See photo slide).
 This means that it will continue to act as a shield and protect your hair after the hair has been washed.
 It has been proven to improve the elasticity of hair and reduce friction.
 There is no set daily requirement and it is used supplementally to treat conditions such as PCOS and Neurological disorders.
 In these cases a surge of hair growth is often secondary to the treatment of the initial condition and restoration of health.

+Make sure to use organic white rice.
+It’s also best to rinse the rice before adding water to remove any dust or dirt.
 Brown rice has a protein content of about 2.6/100g.
 Of these proteins it contains the highest amount of the Amino Acid Cystine which is a crucial part of hair, when compared to other tubers.
-However this molecule is too large to penetrate the hair shaft and can be made by the body during the keratinization process.
+However this molecule is too large to penetrate the hair shaft.

 There are 3 Popular Ways to Prepare:

 All three preparation methods are beneficial.
 It's best to use after shampooing your hair and before applying conditioner or deep conditioner.

 1. The soak method: This method's pH is around 5.5 which is slightly higher than your hair's pH.
 To begin, place rice in a jar, cover completely with water and let it soak for approx. 30 to 40 minutes.
 To help release the nutrients, swirl it around a few times.
 What you want to look for is cloudy water.
 After allowing it to set awhile, swirl it around to check for the cloudiness.
 Then strain the water out into a separate bowl.